Western Forest Products: History

-2014 Nanaimo Shooting
+2014 Nanaimo shooting

 On April 30, 2014, a former employee opened fire with a sawed-off 12-gauge pump-action Winchester shotgun at a Western Forest Products mill in Nanaimo, British Columbia, killing two employees and wounding two others, one critically.
 The suspected gunman, 47-year-old Kevin Douglas Addison, was arrested and charged with murder and attempted murder.

 Operations

 Western's business includes the harvesting of timber, reforestation, forest management, the manufacture and sale of lumber and wood chips, and the sale of logs.
 Western's lumber products are currently sold in over 25 countries worldwide.

-WFP's business is composed of six sawmills with an annual lumber capacity in excess of 1.1 billion board feet, two value-added remanufacturing plants, and timberland operations with approximately 6.2 million cubic metres of annual allowable cut ("AAC"), from high-quality "evergreen" tenures (that are renewable within the tenure term) on Crown-owned land on Vancouver Island and the British Columbia mainland coast Approximately 0.2 million cubic metres of additional potential harvest is available from our privately owned timberlands and non-replaceable Crown tenures.
+WFP's business is composed of four sawmills with an annual lumber capacity in excess of 1.1 billion board feet, two value-added remanufacturing plants, and timberland operations with approximately 6.2 million cubic metres of annual allowable cut ("AAC"), from high-quality "evergreen" tenures (that are renewable within the tenure term) on Crown-owned land on Vancouver Island and the British Columbia mainland coast Approximately 0.2 million cubic metres of additional potential harvest is available from our privately owned timberlands and non-replaceable Crown tenures.
+WFP closed their mills in Port Alberni the first being the Somass Division in 2017 and the Alberni Pacific Division in 2024.
+Their sawmill in Chemainus is currently curtailed for all of 2026 and has been down since June 2025.
+The Cowichan Bay Sawmill has been curtailed since spring of 2026 and will remain that way for the rest of 2026.
+WFP is trying to produce more higher end lumber products with three Continuous Drying Kilns, the first being built at the Saltair Sawmill in 2024 and two more at the Value Added Reman mill in Chemainus.
+WFP current sawmills in operation is the Duke Point Sawmill, Saltair Sawmill and Ladysmith Sawmill.